mission-focused/community/content/posts/connected-benefits.md

 * Observability pipelines with external collectors.
 * CI/CD driven by hosted SaaS services.

-These work well - until they don't.
+These work well - until they don't - and hey... we can't blame them.
+Often there is a need to establish boundaries around what your application does or does not do.
+The critical piece the follows is whether it can do its core function without connectivity...

 Outages happen.
 Networks degrade.
 Credentials expire.
 Supply chain links go stale.
 And when they do, fragile assumptions become operational risks.